midgen/GOAPerDemo/README.md

 # GOAPer

+# This plugin as an incomplete WIP, (attempt) to use at your own risk

+It's not been in active development for some time, although I do plan to come back and refactor/clean it up in the near future with a view to building a decent sized test prototype.

 A simple STRIPS-like Goal Oriented Action Planning Framework for UE4

 This branch is built on UnrealEngine 4.15.0.
 See branches for previous engine versions.